-For each challenge, you will need to record a video (details of which can be found in the rules for each Challenge) and then send that to us by Thursday, 24th June (Young Teams) (UK time).
-Please note: Technical and Artistic Merit videos will need to be with us a week earlier, on Friday, 18th June.
+For each challenge, you will need to record a video (details of which can be found in the rules for each Challenge) and then send that to us by Thursday, 24th June at noon (UK time).

 Videos can be submitted by supplying us with links to your unlisted uploaded YouTube videos or via shared links to MP4/other video files.
 Please ensure that videos are shot in LANDSCAPE format – this will enable us to process, score and edit them much quicker!
 Please also ensure that your video is one, uninterrupted take rather than a compilation of the best parts of several runs.

 - Feed the Fish – protect your pets’ well-being with this shooting/pushing/rolling challenge.

 - Tidy Up the Toys – prevent trip hazards in this game of object recognition and manipulation.

 - Up the Garden Path – navigate your way around the arena using a choice of methods.

 - DIY Obstacle Course – create your own obstacle course to show off your robot and your driving flair!

 - Technical and Artistic Merit – create a video to show off your robot’s features and design quality.

 - Blogging – record your progress in text, video, image and song.
 (Well, maybe not that last part!).